Caillier History, Family Crest & Coats of Arms

 The surname Caillier was first found in Maine, where the family has been a prominent family for centuries, and held a family seat with lands and manor.
 The family were well established in the region of Le Mans and several members of the family distinguished themselves through their contributions toward the community in which they lived and were rewarded with lands, titles, and letters patent confirming their nobility.

-Important Dates for the Caillier family
+Early History of the Caillier family

 This web page shows only a small excerpt of our Caillier research.
 Another 96 words (7 lines of text) covering the years 1501, 1664, and 1673 are included under the topic Early Caillier History in all our PDF Extended History products and printed products wherever possible.